miiwu/stack/README.md

   If you want to use List, you need to include all those files.

-  ​If it is a member of any family, include the file of that family.
+  If it is a member of any family, include the file of that family.

   Common family files include:

-  1. x_cfg.h
+  1. x.c and x.h
-  2. x_def.h
+  2. x_cfg.h
-  3. x.c and x.h
+  3. x_def.h

 - **Influenced By Cppreference**